A Fun 7 Day Tokyo Itinerary: Ultimate 1 Week in Tokyo Guide

 Entrance: Free

-Explore Asakusa on an informative rickshaw tour.
+You will likely spot other tourists exploring Asakusa on an guided sightseeing rickshaw tour.
 Pass temples and shrines, explore quirky neighbourhoods, venture through Sumida Park and traverse historic streets with a local guide.

 If you’re interested in visiting a cat cafe, near Senso-ji you’ll find a great ethical option at Cat Cafe Asakusa Neko-en.
 Here, the cats are all rescues and available for adoption.